jlchafardet/hangman-python/README.md

 - **Animated Graphics**: Enhance the visual representation of the hangman with animations that progress smoothly as the player makes incorrect guesses.
 - ~~**Color Coding**: Use colors to differentiate between correct and incorrect guesses, making the game more visually engaging and easier to follow.~~
+- **Clear Screen**: Clear the screen before displaying the updated game state to avoid scrolling and improve readability.

 ## 8. **Implement a Scoring System**